-The present century is witnessing a global urban transformation, which is rapidly ongoing.
+The present century is witnessing a global urban transformation.
 Urban centers became the drivers of economic growth in the post-industrial world.
 The economies of scale worked with large populations inviting synergy which has and continues to facilitate the urban growth process.
 Consequently, the twentieth century witnessed a massive urban transition so much so that at the turn of the century, the world urban population crossed the 50% mark .

 Urban ecology inputs are the need of the hour for the ongoing Urban Era, and optimized urban ecosystems could be the key difference between a well functioning city and a dysfunctional urban center.References